emacsmirror/undo-fu-session/readme.rst

 ---------------------

-At the time of writing undo-tree is enabled by default in evil-mode, This defines it's own undo data-structures and is not compatible with undo-fu-session,
+At the time of writing undo-tree is enabled by default in evil-mode, This defines it's own undo data-structures and is not compatible with ``undo-fu-session``.

 When using evil-mode be sure to run ``(global-undo-tree-mode -1)`` to avoid problems.